Key takeaways

 If the state cannot protect you, what can?
 The answer is a proactive, personal strategy.
 It is not one single product, but a combination of three powerful forms of insurance that work together to create a comprehensive financial fortress: Life Insurance, Critical Illness Cover, and Income Protection.
 We call this the LCIIP Shield.

-Each layer of the shield serves a different purpose, protecting you from immediate, medium-term, and long-term financial shocks.
+Each layer of the shield serves a different purpose, helping reduce exposure to immediate, medium-term, and long-term financial shocks.

 Critical Illness Cover is designed to tackle the immediate financial crisis that a diagnosis creates.

 Imagine in our scenario if David had a £350,000 Critical Illness policy.
-The payout could clear their remaining mortgage and provide a £100,000 fund for home adaptations and private physio.
+The claim payment could clear their remaining mortgage and provide a £100,000 fund for home adaptations and private physio.
 The immediate pressure would be lifted.

 Whilst Critical Illness Cover deals with the immediate capital needs, Income Protection is designed to solve the long-term income crisis.